Match racing: Events

 Most match racing is between one-design boats, meaning that ideally the boats should perform identically on all points of sail and that any differences in performance are attributable to the crew.
 The design of America's Cup Class boats is controlled by a complex formula which allows designers a fair bit of room to optimize for different expected conditions.
 This has resulted in boats that do not perform identically on all points of sail, which opens up another match racing tactic of forcing the opponent onto an unfavored point of sail.
 During the 2003 America's Cup Challenger Series between Oracle BMW Racing and Alinghi, for example, the Alinghi boat was heavier but more powerful and favored on higher points of sail downwind.
 Alinghi used the tactic of getting to leeward of Oracle on a downwind leg and forcing her up onto a course where Alinghi was comparatively faster, although Alinghi herself could have sailed faster to the finish line on a lower course.

 In the Olympics match racing was introduced during the 1992 Olympics in Barcelona, Spain.
 The match racing took place in the Soling after selection races in fleet race format also in the Soling.
 This discipline was continued for the 1996 and 2000 Olympics.
 A new event for 2012 was the Women’s Keelboat Match Racing, using the Elliott 6m.

 The World Match Racing Tour is the world's pre-eminent monohull match racing series.
 It is sanctioned by the International Sailing Federation (ISAF) with 'Special Event ' status.

 The Tour comprises a series of 9 events which cross 3 continents during the season combining the adrenaline fuelled excitement of match racing with close to shore racing which provides spectacular heart of the action views for the on shore audience.
 The championship series uses identical locally supplied racing yachts and includes such world class sailing venues as: Marseille, St. Moritz, Portimao, Kuala Terengganu, Gyeonggi and Hamilton.

-The World Match Racing Tour has a proud match racing history since its establishment in 1988 and draws on the heritage of the very first match race for the King Edward VII Gold Cup at the City of Hamilton, Bermuda in 1937.
-The Bermuda Gold Cup is still an annual event which is a key stage of the World Match Racing Tour.
+The World Match Racing Tour has a history dating back to its establishment in 1988 and draws on the heritage of one of the earliest match racing events, the King Edward VII Gold Cup, first held in the City of Hamilton, Bermuda, in 1937.
+The Bermuda Gold Cup remains an annual event and a key stage of the World Match Racing Tour.

 The Women's International Match Racing Series (WIM Series), the first and only professional sailing series for women, was started in 2013 by the Women's International Match Racing Association (WIMRA).
 The WIM Series consists of 4-5 events per year throughout the world.

 Other notable match racing events in sailing include the Canada's Cup and the Richardson Trophy, both held on the Great Lakes.
 The Richardson Trophy is governed and sponsored by the Yacht Racing Union of the Great Lakes.